 I 101 Healthy Boundaries, acknowledges that keeping good boundaries and maintaining ethics are an innate part of self-care and of care for the body of Christ.
 This course will explore theological, contextual, personal and fiduciary aspects of ethical boundary keeping.
 It emphasizes the foundational identity and mission of the Christian community and our responsibilities as pastoral and ministerial leaders.

 Reclassification

-Students may request to transfer to other master's programs by applying for reclassification.
-Interested students can initiate this process by consulting the Associate Dean of Student Services.
+Students may request to transfer to other master's programs by applying for reclassifica on.
+Interested students can ini ate this process by consul ng the Assistant Dean of Student Services.

 Dual Competency Programs